WAVE-hamburg/wave-hamburg.github.io/_pages/outreach.md

 ### HSV

-Further details are available in our posts linked directly to the images below:
+Details about the features and signals in the spectrograms are available in our posts linked directly to the images below:

 <figure style="width: 100%" class="align-center">
   <a href="{{ site.url }}/2024_HSV-Regensburg/">